wallacegsouza/templates/TSURU.md

 So, in order to follow the instructions above, we are going to add a Java 8 platform called **java8u152-zulu**.
 But first, let's list the Tsuru Platform and check if there is no platform with this name.

-Open the terminal and type `tsuru platform-list` to list the tsuru available platforms.**If there is no platform called java8u152-zulu** type, in terminal, `tsuru platform-add java-8u152-zulu -i jhonyscamacho/java-8u152-zulu` and done!
+Open the terminal and type `tsuru platform-list` to list the tsuru available platforms.**If there is no platform called java8u152-zulu** type, in terminal, ~~`tsuru platform-add java-8u152-zulu -i jhonyscamacho/java-8u152-zulu`~~ `tsuru platform-add java-8u152-zulu -i jhonyscamacho/java8` and done!
 You successfully added a new platform to tsuru!